glebanych/music-weather-project/README.md

 ![enter image description here](https://i.imgur.com/jEr50Kx.png)

-After capitalizing every cell in column D using `=PROPER()`, it’s time to move onto weather data.
+I will also capitalize every cell in column D using `=PROPER()`, it’s time to move onto weather data.
 After checking the data using filters and conditional formatting, the only thing I have to do is delete unnecessary columns.

 ![enter image description here](https://i.imgur.com/MqlCpU4.png)